younuskhan73/Customer-Churn-Analysis-Project/README.md

 🎯 Business Recommendations

-  Introduce incentives to move customers to long-term contracts
+  1.Introduce incentives to move customers to long-term contracts

-  Improve onboarding for new customers
+  2.Improve onboarding for new customers

-  Target high-risk segments with personalized retention offers
+  3.Target high-risk segments with personalized retention offers

-  Review pricing strategy for high-charge customers
+  4.Review pricing strategy for high-charge customers

 🚀 Skills Demonstrated